eschen42/w4mclassfilter_galaxy_wrapper/README.md

 ## Parameters

-* Data matrix file
+- Data matrix file
-  * variable x sample **dataMatrix** (tabular separated values) file of the numeric data matrix, with . as decimal, and NA for missing values; the table must not contain metadata apart from row and column names; the row and column names must be identical to the rownames of the sample and variable metadata, respectively (see below)
+  - variable x sample **dataMatrix** (tabular separated values) file of the numeric data matrix, with . as decimal, and NA for missing values; the table must not contain metadata apart from row and column names; the row and column names must be identical to the rownames of the sample and variable metadata, respectively (see below)
-* Sample metadata file
+- Sample metadata file
-  * sample x metadata **sampleMetadata** (tabular separated values) file of the numeric and/or character sample metadata, with . as decimal and NA for missing values
+  - sample x metadata **sampleMetadata** (tabular separated values) file of the numeric and/or character sample metadata, with . as decimal and NA for missing values
-* Variable metadata file
+- Variable metadata file
-	* variable x metadata **variableMetadata** (tabular separated values) file of the numeric and/or character variable metadata, with . as decimal and NA for missing values
+  - variable x metadata **variableMetadata** (tabular separated values) file of the numeric and/or character variable metadata, with . as decimal and NA for missing values
-* Column that names the sample (default = 'sampleMetadata')
+- Column that names the sample (default = 'sampleMetadata')
-	* name of the column in sample metadata that has the name of the sample
+  - name of the column in sample metadata that has the name of the sample
-* Column that names the sample-class (default = 'class')
+- Column that names the sample-class (default = 'class')
-	* name of the column in sample metadata that has the values to be tested against the 'classes' input parameter
+  - name of the column in sample metadata that has the values to be tested against the 'classes' input parameter
-* Names of sample classes (default = no names)
+- Names of sample classes (default = no names)
-	* comma-separated names of sample classes to include or exclude
+  - comma-separated names of sample classes to include or exclude
-* Use wild-cards or regular-expressions (default = 'wild-cards')
+- Use wild-cards or regular-expressions (default = 'wild-cards')
-	* *wild-cards*  use '`*`' and '`?`' to match class names
+  - *wild-cards*  use '`*`' and '`?`' to match class names
-	* *regular-expressions* - use comma-less regular expressions to match class names
+  - *regular-expressions* - use comma-less regular expressions to match class names
-* Include named classes (default = 'filter-out')
+- Include named classes (default = 'filter-out')
-	* *filter-in* - include only the named sample classes
+  - *filter-in* - include only the named sample classes
-	* *filter-out* - exclude only the named sample classes
+  - *filter-out* - exclude only the named sample classes
-* Variable range-filters (default = no filters)
+- Variable range-filters (default = no filters)
-	* comma-separated filters, each specified as 'variableMetadataColumnName:min:max'; default is no filters
+  - comma-separated filters, each specified as 'variableMetadataColumnName:min:max'; default is no filters
+- Data transformation (default = 'none')
+  - *none* - do not transform data matrix values
+  - *log10* - take the log base 10 of the values in the data matrix
+  - In both cases, negative and missing values are imputed to zero.

 ## Output files